 Old Pulteney is produced in the northernmost distillery on the mainland of Scotland.
 As a former herring port, the town of Wick is located by the sea and this affects the whisky of the Pulteney distillery.

-This is an ex-bourbon single cask that can only be acquired by hand-filling your bottle at the distillery.
+This is an ex-bourbon single cask (brought in from Laphroaig distillery) that can only be acquired by hand-filling your bottle at the distillery.
 I’ve heard it’s still available.
 The cask was filled on 30/10/1990 so it will soon be a

 Old Pulteney 19 yo 1990 (57,4%, OB 2010,